RSachinShetty/scenario-examples/CKA/node-resource/step1/q.md

 <br>

 Find the Node that consumes the most MEMORY in all cluster(currently we have single cluster).
-Then, store the result in the file `high_memory_node.txt` with the following format: `cluster_name,node_name`.
+Then, store the result in the file `high_memory_node.txt` with the following format: `current_context,node_name`.